charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Tables.md

 #### Headers, footers, body table tags
 - useful for styling but does not add anything visual or accessibility for screen readers on its own.
-- #### testing
-- asdfasf
-- Testing testing from bill-bo-baggins
-- Testing 2 from bill-bo-baggins
-- Testing from general-Iroh
--